buddhist-uni/buddhist-uni.github.io/_content/monographs/early-buddhist-theory-of-knowledge_jayatilleke.md

 pages: 519
 ---

-> In this work the questions pertaining to the means of knowledge known to, criticized in and accepted by the Buddhism of the Pali Canon are fully discussed.
-A comprehensive survey of the historical background was indispensable for this purpose
+> In this work, the questions pertaining to the means of knowledge known to, criticized in, and accepted by the Buddhism of the Pali Canon are fully discussed.
+A comprehensive survey of the historical background was indispensable for this purpose.

 For Bhante Sujato's lectures on this book, see [Sujato, 2021](/content/av/early-buddhist-tok-course_sujato).